phpcommunity/phptestfest.org/docs/_tutorials/finding-tests-to-write.md

 ## Extensions

 You shouldn't spend time writing tests for extensions which are deprecated or have been removed, like [ereg](https://php.net/ereg) or [mysql](https://php.net/manual/en/intro.mysql.php).
-If you're using a a pre-built testing environment like [docker-phpqa]({{ "/tutorials/phpqa-tutorial/" | absolute_url }}), some extensions which need tests are disabled.
+If you're using a pre-built testing environment like [docker-phpqa]({{ "/tutorials/phpqa-tutorial/" | absolute_url }}), some extensions which need tests are disabled.
 In this case, you'll need to setup a testing environment where you can enable extensions.